E Safety Policy

 Publishing pupil’s images and work

-- Photographs and videos that include pupils will be selected carefully so that individual pupils cannot be identified or their image misused.
-Where suitable the school will use group photographs rather than full-face photos of individual children.
+- Photographs and videos that include pupils will be selected carefully so that an individual pupils image may not be misused.
+Where suitable, the school will use group photographs rather than full-face photos of individual children.
+Parental permission must be given in order to use any recognisable images of children online (Youtube, Twitter or the school website).

 - Pupils’ full names will not be used anywhere on a school web site or other on-line space, particularly in association with photographs.